|

 Percy

-Francis Phillips was born in March 1896, in Warrington.
-Phillips was a veteran of the
+Francis Phillips (born March 1896 in Warrington) was a veteran of the

 First World War, and left the British Army (Loyal North Lancashire Regiment) at